 Governor: Attorney General has moved for contracts 1-26.
 The Secretary of State has seconded the motion.
 Any questions or discussion on the motion?
 The motion passed unanimously.
-Contract number 27 will be continued.
-If the other members would handle Contract number 28, please.
+Contract No. 27 will be continued.
+If the other members would handle Contract 28, please.

-Attorney General: I move to approve Contract number 28.
+Attorney General: I move to approve Contract 28.